dataloop-ai/webm_converter/README.md

 # WEBM Converters

-This is a Dataloop App that convert a videos to a webm format
+This is Dataloop's App that converts a video to a webm format.

-What is webm:
+What Is webm?:
 WebM is an open, royalty-free, media file format designed for the web.

-## How This Works
+## How Does It Work?

 The base class has the following methods: